mpkayeuk/price-windows/README.md

-# Price Windows and Doors
+# Price Glazing

-A beautiful, modern sales website for Price Windows and Doors - a commercial double glazing company.
+A beautiful, modern sales website for Price Glazing - a commercial double glazing company.

 **Tagline:** "Price, not pricey!"